Content Creator For Impact Volunteering in Italy - Rome

 This is a high-impact volunteer project where volunteers with technical and digital skills can make a difference by supporting important causes which NGOs in Rome are fighting for.
 These include but are not limited to: social inclusion, anti-racism, animal protection, disability awareness and environmental conservation.

-As a Creative Technologies volunteer with experience in the digital and marketing sector, you can help these NGOs increase their reach and exposure, develop websites, design marketing material, capture film and video of their activities and create social media campaigns.
+As a Content Creator For Impact volunteer with experience in the digital and marketing sector, you can help these NGOs increase their reach and exposure, develop websites, design marketing material, capture film and video of their activities and create social media campaigns.
 This is all done while also expanding your own portfolio and learning more about the social and environmental issues facing Rome.

-Volunteers with a range of skills can assist on the Creative Technologies project:
+Volunteers with a range of skills can assist on the Content Creator For Impact project:

 - Experienced website developers can help create or update websites incorporating relevant content and media to support charitable initiatives